blacklightpy/vaultofknowledge/The lousiness of those who criticize communism.md

 The reason the right wing criticizes communism the most is because they have no idea of what it is to begin with, and only have a few descriptions of the minor aspects of its philosophy - such as how it (1) denies a dualistic creator who has given unquestionable and unchangeable commandments and how it (2) it advocates materialism in its place.

-But then they take this to imply that (1) it advocates the beliefs of Satan (because it since it considers the Christian God as a fabrication of man, and therefore only accepts what's verifiable as true), and (2) that all communists are lazy people who want everything for free.
+But then they take this to imply that (1) it advocates the beliefs of Satan (because it considers the Christian God as a fabrication of man, and therefore only accepts what's verifiable as true), and (2) that all communists are lazy people who want everything for free.

 Point (1) above is simply the general Christian view, but when paired with (2), both get mutually strengthened.
 So the bigger problem is (2), that communists are lazy people who want everything for free.
 This is only a misrepresentation of what communism is.